University of Illinois College of Law, J.D.

 Recent Projects for Private Sector Clients:

 Veridian/Former Motorola Campus - Schaumburg.
-Represent the owner of 225 acres of the former Motorola factory and office campus in Schaumburg, in its efforts to obtain re-zoning, master development approvals, tax increment finance incentives, and other entitlements for its proposed mixed-use project.
-Plans have called for a dense urban-style project, with no height or floor area limits and up to 3.3 million square feet of office, over 200,000 square feet of retail, and over 3,000 multi-family and townhome units.
+Represent the owner of 225 acres of the former Motorola factory and office campus in Schaumburg, in obtaining re-zoning, master development approvals, tax increment finance incentives, and other entitlements for its mixed-use residential, office, retail, and entertainment project.
+Approved plans allow a dense urban-style project, with no height or floor area limits and up to 3.3 million square feet of office, over 200,000 square feet of retail, and over 3,000 multi-family and townhome units.

 Plum Farms – Hoffman Estates.
 Represented the property owners in obtaining annexation, zoning, and other master development approvals from the Village of Hoffman Estates for the 185-acre “Plum Farms” development.
 This is a mixed-use project that may include up to 1,500 high-rise apartments, townhomes, and single-family homes in a “traditional neighborhood” setting and will likely include approximately 155,000 square feet of retail and other commercial space.